 Three years on from the dramatic dispersal of the sit-in in Rabaa al-Adawiya Square by Egyptian army and security forces, memories of the day remain as harrowing as ever for those who witnessed the events, especially the doctors working in Rabaa Field Hospital.

-On August 14, 2013, protesters' encampments in the square and by the hospital were bulldozed and more than a thousand protesters killed in a space of ten hours.
+On 14th August 2013, protesters' encampments in the square and by the hospital were bulldozed and over a thousand protestors killed in a space of ten hours.

 This wasn't merely a case of excessive force or poor training.
 It was a violent crackdown planned at the highest levels of the Egyptian government.
 Many of the same officials are still in power in Egypt, and have a lot to answer for.